 Alternatively, if the above doesn’t work, there is also a Dutch streaming site called NPO Start that allows people in the Netherlands to watch, among other programs, the European Championship 2021 for free.
 If you connect to a Dutch VPN server, so can you!

 As you can probably tell by now, using a VPN opens up a host of (unblocking) opportunities.
 But most of all, it will help you watch the EC no matter where you are in the world.

 Can I use a free VPN to watch the European Championships?

-It just so happens that both lags and data limits are often problematic for streamers.
+It just so happens that both lags and data limits are often problematic for streaming.
 After all, you need loads of data and good (download) speeds in order to be able to properly watch a stream.
-As we’ve seen above, this is exactly where many free VPNs perform sub par.
 This is why, if you’re looking to save money, we’d rather advise you to consider getting a cheap VPN.
-Here’s one you might want to try out.
+Below we even included the best cheap VPN, in our opinion, for you to try out.

 - Very user-friendly and works with Netflix and torrents